-fromExercise : Choice t c r => Command -> Optional (ContractId t, c) Check if the command corresponds to an exercise command for the given template. '''
+fromExerciseByKey: (Choice t c r, TemplateKey t k) => Command -> Optional (k, c)

-WARNING: DAML Triggers are an experimental feature that is actively being designed and is subject to breaking changes.
+WARNING: DAML Triggers are an early access feature that is actively being designed and is subject to breaking changes.
 We welcome feedback about DAML triggers on our issue tracker or on Slack.